-National Pennsylvania Day on July 20 recognizes the second state to join the Union.
+National Pennsylvania Day on July 20th recognizes the second state to join the Union.
 Once the home of the temporary capital of the United States in Philadelphia, Pennsylvania is also known as the Keystone State.
 While the source of the nickname has been forgotten, the meaning is not lost.
-Bridge builders know leaving the vital keystone out of their structure would be folly and would lead to collapse.
+Bridge builders know leaving the vital keystone out of their structure would be folly, leading to collapse.

 Pennsylvania played many roles that could be considered keystones.
-Its vote for independence split between eight delegates.
-The split played a vital role in deciding to move toward independence and cementing the union of the newly formed country.
+To begin with, its vote for independence split between eight delegates.
+Because of this, the split played a vital role in deciding to move toward independence and cementing the union of the newly formed country.

 As we know, the Declaration of Independence and the U.S. Constitution were signed in Philadelphia during its tenure as the temporary capital.
 It was geographically centered among the 13 original colonies.